balqui/labgaif/README.md

 Options for:
 * redefining the separator: #s',' for a comma, and likewise anything else (but it must be printable 7bit-ascii)
 * plain comments, probably with double hash '##'
-* specification of existence of header line and what to do with it
+* specification of existence of header line and what to do with it:

-Some such specifications:
   * #hv: the first line is a header line: please prepend all attribute **v**alues with the attribute name
   * #hr: the first line is a header line but attribute names are **r**edundant, they are already prepended to attribute values
   * #hi: the first line is a header line but simply please **i**gnore it, whatever the reasons
   * #hm: **m**issing: there is no header line, all lines are data transactions